Finance Index

 Control layer determining whether created payments can advance to execution through configurable approval rules, thresholds, and governance controls.

-Payment approval workflow is the control layer that determines whether a created payment can advance toward execution, establishing which approver must act, which threshold or bank account rule applies, and whether additional approval levels are required.
+Payment approval workflow is the control layer that determines whether a created payment can advance toward execution, establishing which approver must act, which threshold or bank account rule applies, whether additional approval levels are required, whether FX approval is needed, and whether re-authentication is appropriate for sensitive actions.
 This process operates as a separate control point from invoice approval, focusing specifically on cash release authorization after payments have been created but before funds are transmitted.
 Payment approval workflow provides governance before money moves, enabling finance teams to preserve separation of duties, threshold controls, and executive oversight within the accounts payable process rather than recreating them in external bank portals.

 At a Glance